vesalappari/guess_the_flag/README.md

 # guess_the_flag
- Game for guessing the country's flag - Javascript, html and css - Low level code
+ Game for guessing the country's flag - Javascript, html and css - Low level code html in root and css, img, js and json files in their folders

     Supports english and finnish languages